Questions as flash flood clean-up begins

 "I opened the door, told him to take a breath and dragged him out," he said.

-The Environment Agency confirmed a multi-million pound flood defence scheme for Selly Park North, which started last February, has been delayed but said other flood defences are working.
+The Environment Agency confirmed a multimillion-pound flood defence scheme for Selly Park North, which started last February, has been delayed but said other flood defences are working.

 A defence in Selly Park South was recently completed.